 My Seniors are beautiful people with special energy.
 I work closely with each to bring out the facets of their personalities in the form of visual art.
 Just as each human being is an individual, each photoshoot is also individual.
-This is my specialty.
 I want to get to know who you are and what you love, and bring that out on camera.
 Your portraits should be a positive reflection of who you are.
+As such, my style is natural and relaxed; I like to enhance what’s naturally there rather than trying to create something that isn’t you.
+Below are my top 10 secrets to helping you take the best senior portraits ever!
+Some may apply to you personally more than others, so take these tips with a grain of salt and always feel free to get in touch with any questions!

 top 10 senior session tips